arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 System.out.println( s1.equals(s2) );
 ```

 <a name="q8"></a>**EXERCISE 8** Write a program in which you try to set a `String` variable's value to `null`, a primitive variable's value to `null`, and any object variable to `null`.
 Which ones work?
 Is the `String` behaving like an object or like a primitive?
-Shake your clenched fist at the sky and speculate about how James Gosling should be punished.

 <a name="q9"></a>**[EXERCISE 9](#a9)** `String`s can be `null`, but there is another `String` literal that is often used to represent the `String` equivalent of `0`.
 What `String` value do you think this would be?

 ### Wrapper Classes

-The `Integer` class compared with the `int` primitive [above](#valueVsReference) is one of the **wrapper classes**.
-Each primitive data type has a corresponding wrapper class. `char` has the `Character` class, `float` the `Float` class, and so on.
+Each primitive data type has a corresponding object equivalent, called a **wrapper class**.
+The shenanigans that we've just explored with `String`s also apply to Java's eight wrapper classes.
+The `Integer` class compared that we discussed [above](#valueVsReference) is the `int` primitive's **wrapper classes**.
+The other primitives have similar wrappers; `char` has the `Character` class, `float` the `Float` class, and so on.
 In addition to being objects, these classes come with utilities in the form of useful methods.
 Find their documentation under the `java.lang` package in the [API](https://docs.oracle.com/javase/8/docs/api/).
 Wrapper classes do not need to be imported; `java.lang` is the core of the Java language, and is included in every project without importing.

-Wrapper objects are somewhat like `String`s, in that they behave like primitives in some cases and like objects in other cases.

-<a name="q10"></a>**EXERCISE 10** Write a program which prompts the user for a single character and then prints values denoting:
+<a name="q10"></a>**[EXERCISE 10](#a10)** Write a program which prompts the user for a single character and then prints values denoting:

 * whether the input character is in the english alphabet
 * whether the input character is a digit
-* the integer value of the character in unicode
+* the integer value of the character in unicode (in decimal)

-Use the `Character` wrapper class to determine whether the `char` is a digit or in the english alphabet.
+You should use the [`Character`](https://docs.oracle.com/javase/8/docs/api/java/lang/Character.html) wrapper class to determine whether the `char` is a digit or in the english alphabet.
+All of the necessary functions are `static`; we'll cover what this means later on in this lab, but for this exercise you need to know that they're accessed from the `Character` class, and not from an instance of the class.
+For instance, to check if a `char` called `myChar` is from the english alphabet, you could do `Character.isAlphabetic( myChar )`.
 The `Scanner` doesn't have a `nextChar` method, but we discussed [here](#nextChar) how to get the first character of an input with the `Scanner`.

+# TODO continue editing from here
 ## What is a Class?

 The truth is, this question is a little too broad for the scope of this discussion.
 We are not going to all-inclusively define classes.
 We are going to instead talk about a few common types of classes, and the significance of classes in the Object-Oriented paradigm.